Spring Break or Spring Bliss? Surprising Things to Do in Cancun in March

 Underwater Wonderland

-March offers perfect conditions for exploring the Mesoamerican Reef, with water visibility often exceeding 100 feet.
+March offers perfect conditions for exploring the Mesoamerican Reef, with water visibility often exceeding 100 feet, making it an ideal time for planning a trip to Cozumel for world-class diving and snorkeling experiences.
 The MUSA underwater museum’s 500+ submerged sculptures create an eerie, fascinating landscape that serves as both art installation and artificial reef.
 Marine life seems particularly abundant in March, with schools of sergeant majors, parrotfish, and the occasional sea turtle making appearances on even the most basic snorkeling tours.

 While the main whale shark season doesn’t start until June, early specimens occasionally appear in late March, offering lucky visitors an off-season encounter with these gentle giants.
 For reliability, book with established operators like Aquaworld, whose snorkeling tours start at $85 and include equipment, guides, and enough safety briefing to make even nervous swimmers comfortable.